#9 Reasons why most Indians do not invest in stocks:

 When Mr. Narendra Modi became the prime minister of India in may 2014, the whole India including the stock market, seemed to roar.
 The NSE index nifty has given an astonishing return of over 42% since coming of PM Modi in the central government.

-Although the stock market has welcome our PM will a bullish trend, however, it didn’t seem to motivate the participation of common people in the market as much as anticipated.
+Although the stock market has welcomed our PM with a bullish trend, however, it didn’t seem to motivate the participation of common people in the market as much as anticipated.

 In India, around 98% population has nothing invested in the stock market.
 Hardly 2% population of Indians invests in the market with the majority of only two states: Gujarat & Maharastra, out of 29 states.